Cloudxtreme/killbill-you-vagrant/README.md

 It looks like you cannot do only an auth when charging a CardSafe card.
 To perform a refund/void/repeat, use ProcessCreditCard, under CardSafe.

-To get started on the direct connect plugin, clone [NGPVAN/killbill-direct-connect-plugin](https://github.com/NGPVAN/killbill-direct-connect-plugin) into the plugins folder:
+To install the Direct Connect plugin, clone it from [NGPVAN/killbill-direct-connect-plugin](https://github.com/NGPVAN/killbill-direct-connect-plugin) into your plugins folder.
+IMPORTANT: Run this clone command from within your vagrant terminal.
+Otherwise you and many others will suffer:

 ```sh
 git clone https://github.com/NGPVAN/killbill-direct-connect-plugin plugins/killbill-direct-connect-plugin